EXPLAINER-Why markets are in uproar over a risky bank bond known as AT1

 WHO RANKS HIGHER?

-European regulators said on Monday they would continue to impose losses on shareholders before bondholders - unlike the treatment of bondholders at Credit Suisse.
+European regulators said on Monday they would continue to impose losses on shareholders before bondholders.

 Separately, the Bank of England also said that Britain had a clear statutory order in which shareholders and creditors of failed banks bear losses, with AT1 instruments ranking ahead of other equity instruments and behind tier two bonds in the hierarchy.